FirentisTFW/widgetbook-entries-generator/README.md

 - **Root Directory Name** - root name of the directory you have open in the VSCode.
 It's shown by default on the VSCode's app bar or on top of the file explorer tab.
 It's needed to correctly generate widgetbook path.
 - **Barrel File Import** - the file which exports all your custom widgets.
 E.g. `package:my_common_ui/widgets.dart`

-FIXME We need to add support for apps that don't use barrel files.

 Those settings are purely project specific.
 If you work on multiple projects at the same time and all of them use widgetbook, you can override above settings for each of them.
 Just create `settings.json` file under `.vscode` directory in your project.
 You can override specific settings there just for the current workspace:

 ```json